"For as long as we remain emotionally immature, we will seek out and stay in the systems/institutions that suppress our imagination and creativity".

 4. To meet, in the long-term, the World Health Organisation’s (WHO) urgent call for Innovative Prevention of Mental Ill-Health Programs in its cornerstone 2004 Policy Report by enabling access to our GEM Model for as many young people globally at, importantly, no out-of-pocket cost to the individual.

-Our support model consists of the GEM Method + CONNECT, two separate stages that enable young people to become inspired as creatives and navigate where they want to be in their professional and personal lives:
+Our support model consists of the GEM Method + Connect, two stages that inspire youth to stay at their creative passion, this as a way to help them navigate where they want to be in their professional and personal lives:

 I. GEM METHOD (Giving Emotions Meaning)